Nightingale NMT™: meet the voices

 Founder | Expert Witness | NMT™ Fellow

-Elizabeth Nightingale is a registered Neurologic Music Therapy® Fellow (NMT-F™) and qualified MATADOC assessor.
-Alongside her private clinical practice she also holds a number of additional voluntary roles.
-These include being the UK representative on the Advisory Council for the Academy of Neurologic Music Therapy®, sitting on the Clinical Advisory Board for NeuroProactive, being a committee member for Acquired Brain Injury London (ABIL) forum, and serving as the Learning Disability Network Coordinator for the British Association for Music Therapy (BAMT).
+Elizabeth Nightingale is a registered Neurologic Music Therapy® Fellow (NMT-F™) qualified MATADOC assessor and accredited Expert Witness.
+Alongside her private clinical practice she also holds a number of additional voluntary roles, including being the UK representative on the Advisory Council for the Academy of Neurologic Music Therapy®, and a committee member for Acquired Brain Injury London (ABIL) forum.

-Elizabeth has been delivering NMT™ services for medicolegal cases for over ten years, making her one of the most experienced UK NMT™ practitioners in this sector.
+Elizabeth is a highly experienced NMT™ practitioner, having been delivering NMT™ services for medicolegal cases for well over ten years.
 She has also set up and delivered multiple NMT™ pilots across level 1-3a rehab units in the NHS.
 In recent years she has been the first UK NMT™ therapist to be included within an ICAP (Intensive Comprehensive Aphasia Programme), the gold standard treatment for aphasia therapy.
-She has been working as a clinical NMT™ supervisor since 2016 and provides this support to a range of organisations, including for the music therapy team at the UK's leading charity for children with brain injury, The Children’s Trust.
+She has been working as a clinical NMT™ supervisor since 2016 and provides this support to a range of organisations, including The Children’s Trust, Smart Rehabilitation, and STEPS Rehabilitation.

 Elizabeth is a regular conference presenter and guest lecturer and has had her work and research published in the Brain & Spinal Injury Handbook, NR Times, British Journal of Music Therapy and Journal of Dementia Care.
 She has recently co-authored a chapter with Corene Thaut on the NMT™ technique Developmental Speech & Language Training Through Music (DSLM)® for the updated edition of the Handbook of Neurologic Music Therapy (Thaut & Hömberg, 2025).